modularml/mojo/proposals/lifetimes-and-provenance.md

-Because of this, the lifetimes in a function signature are something of a "transfer function" that expresses mappings from input lifetimes to returned lifetimes, and that allow reasoning about the lifetimes of field references.
+Because of this, the lifetimes in a function signature are something of a "transfer function" that expresses mappings from input lifetimes to returned lifetimes, and that allows reasoning about the lifetimes of field references.
 Mojo already has a powerful parameter system that allows it to express these sorts of relationships, so this all plugs together.